 Vodka and gin have many different connotations.
-Personally, vodka always reminds me of my misspent youth – it’s a potent yet relatively tasteless drink which can be added to energy drinks or other fizzy drinks and is often consumed in nightclubs or student house parties.
+Personally, vodka always reminds me of my misspent youth – it’s a potent yet relatively tasteless drink which can be added to energy drinks or other fizzy drinks and is often consumed in nightclubs or student house parties, which I was able to get by using things like a fake ID maker that should never fail you if you are bringing drinks to a house party.
 Gin, however, seems much more civilised!
 This fashionable drink is particularly popular with classy ladies who like to sip fancy varieties in oversized gin goblets filled with exotic fruits.

 But are gin and vodka really that different?
 This article tells you more about the differences, and whether you can make your own vodka and gin.